uio-carpentry/organisational/reporting/report_carpentry-uio_2024.md

 ### Board

-The last Carpentry board election was last held in December 2023.
+The last Carpentry board election was held in December 2023.
 A new election is planned for January 2025.
 The Board consisted of the following members:

 - **Chair:** Desiree Treichler
 - **Vice-chair:** Federico Bianchini